49M/49M/README.md

 Hi, I'm Michal, I study Computer Science at UofT and am passionate about building startups and side projects.
 I’m especially interested in AI, full-stack development, and data science.

-I believe software can simplify complexity, connect people, and drive innovation across every industry.
+I believe software can simplify complexity, connect people, and drive innovation across industries.
 I’m excited to be on the frontlines of that transformation.

 - 🔭 I’m working on: Insurie AI (Life Insurance AI Agent) and Wealthseed (The Financial Literacy Platform For Students)
 - 🌱 I’m learning: LangGraph and Using Vector Databases